Sarodace/Group-11-ECE2305-Project/README.md

-# Project Title
+# IOT Mail Delivery Notification System

 This repository contains the code for Team 11's course project for ECE2305 - Introduction to Communications and Networks.
-(Elaborate on this until we have a paragraph describing the content of the course, what we chose as our course project, and what specific material we chose to implement.
+In this course, we extenively covered the five layer TCP/IP model and various other networking models.
+A large focus of the course was to work in teams to design and build a custom Internet-of-Things prototype.
+Our team came up with a Raspberry Pi-based solution to knowing when one's mail has arrived.
+The mailbox sends an SMS message to the user when their mail has been delivered to their house.
+The idea behind the prototype is so people using the design will automatically know when their mail has arrived, so they won't have to impulsively check their mailbox.
+The design consists of a mailbox that contains a Raspberry Pi micro-controller (MCU), a breadboard, A RavPower Deluxe Series Portable Charger, and a contact switch.

 ## Getting Started

-(This'll eventually describe how people can get this software installed on their personal devices) TALK ABOUT MAKING SURE THE RPI IS CONNECTED TO INTERNET MAYBE?
+This project relies on a stable internet connection, so, in order to proceed, it's advised that you make sure that your Raspberry Pi is connected to the internet.

 ### Prerequisites

-What things you need to install the software and how to install them
+Since this project depends on the Twilio library, it's required for it to be installed to your Raspberry Pi.
+This can be done by running the following command:

 ```
-Give examples
+pip2.7 install Twilio
 ```

-TALK ABOUT PIP HERE/NEED TO TALK ABOUT PIP INSTALL

 ### Quick start